sudorandom/kmcd.dev/content/posts/2026/protobuf-varint-vs-fixed/index.md

 | **`sint`** | Slightly larger than `int` | Similar to `int`    | Smallest payload    | Medium   |
 | **`int`** | Smallest payload           | Larger varints      | Worst payload       | Highest  |

-That is the real model:

-* `int64` optimizes for small positive values.
-* `sint64` optimizes for small signed values.
-* `sfixed64` optimizes for predictable CPU work.
+That is the real model: `int64` optimizes for small positive values, `sint64` optimizes for small signed values, and `sfixed64` optimizes for predictable CPU work.

 The protobuf type is not just a semantic choice.
 It is also a performance choice.